Learning Asymmetric and Local Features in Multi-Dimensional Data through Wavelets with Recursive Partitioning: Method

 \subsection{Recipes for Bayesian inference}

-Bayesian inference can proceed if we can derive the marginal posterior of $\T$, because given $\T$, we have a standard Bayesian wavelet regression model, for which classical inference strategies can apply.
-In this section, we present recipes for deriving and sampling from the posterior, and for evaluating posterior summaries such as the posterior mean of ${\bm f}$.
+In this section, we present recipes for deriving and sampling from the posterior of our Bayesian model, and for evaluating posterior summaries such as the posterior mean of ${\bm f}$.
+We note that the marginal posterior of the RDP $\T$ is the key component for posterior inference, because once conditional on $\T$, our model reduces to a standard Bayesian wavelet regression for which closed-form conditional posteriors are readily available under common prior specifications.

-It turns out that when a Haar basis is adopted in the wavelet regression model, there exists a close-form generative expression for the marginal posterior of $\T$, with which one can sample from the posterior directly through vanilla Monte Carlo (not Markov chain Monte Carlo).
-This close-form posterior can be calculated through a recursive algorithm that are operationally similar to Mallat's pyramid algorithm, achieving a linear computational complexity $O(n)$.
+Interestingly, when a Haar basis is adopted in the wavelet regression model, the marginal posterior of $\T$ can be calculated analytically in closed form through a recursive algorithm that is operationally similar to Mallat's pyramid algorithm, achieving a linear computational complexity $O(n)$.

-Before describing the results for the Haar basis, we note that WARP can also be applied to other wavelet bases.
-In such cases, though the exact inference recipe as in the Haar basis is lost and there is no analytic expression for the posterior, an efficient sequential Monte Carlo (SMC) algorithm can be constructed for inference, using the analytic solution for the Haar basis as proposals.
-However, our experience in extensive numerical experiments suggests that applying WARP to other bases generally results in no substantive performance gain at least in image analysis to justify the additional complexity and Monte Carlo variation involved in the SMC algorithm.
-As such we defer details on the SMC strategy for other bases to the Supplementary Materials, mainly for completeness.